 It’s tough to say exactly what topics your interviewer will cover, but it’s safe to assume you will be asked about past performance, overcoming challenges, creative problem solving, and/or working collaboratively with others, just to name a few.
 Consider the professional or academic achievements that make you feel most proud and come prepared to share those wins with the hiring team.

 While interviews can be stressful, they are also an exciting opportunity to show your strengths and positive contributions.
-Show up with confidence in your experience and utilize an answer framework, like the SAR method, to impress the heck out of your interviewers.
+Show up with confidence in your experience and utilize an answer framework, like the STAR method, to impress the heck out of your interviewers.
 Good luck out there!